kartik99kumar/QueryHub/README.md

 The tool is hosted and deployed using **Render web service** and can be accessed here: https://queryhub.onrender.com/

+> Caveat: The site is hosted on Render free plan for developers.
+If not used for some time, it will shutdown automatically and takes upto 50s to come back up (both the site and backend service).
+Once up it will provide a seamless experience.

 > You can clone the repo and try to run the web app locally using Node.js (v14+) but you would require your own API keys and secrets placed in your own .env file.

 ## Deployment